Muterra/doc-golix/spec.md

 Circular references between dynamic bindings are not allowed.
 Persistence providers must detect any attempts to create these references, and must always reject the latest of the dynamic bindings (the one that "closes" the circular reference).
 If multiple closing bindings are submitted within the same individual transport request, the persistence provider should reject all of them.
 Persistence providers may enforce a maximum depth for chained dynamic bindings.

 Note that it is impossible to have two *different* dynamic bindings with identical initial target lists.
 It is therefore also impossible to directly preallocate multiple dynamic "branches".
-Applications seeking such functionality have two options:
+Applications seeking such functionality have at least two options:

 1. Create a new dynamic binding at the branch point, updating downstream references to point to the new binding where appropriate.
 2. Immediately create two dynamic bindings, with one targeting the other.
+3. Create a disposable zeroth (initial) frame, constructing a target vector of a single random GHID, effectively using that GHID as a nonce.
+Then, update the binding with the desired (duplicate) target.

 ### 8. Dynamic address algorithm